 Are you interested in trying to increase your savings?
 Maybe you harbor dreams of early retirement?
-Here are ten simple tips that will help you save more money and reach your goals.
-I want to share the strategies we have used to consistently save 50% of our income for nearly a decade!
-Read on to find out how to start saving half of your income, today.
+Here are ten tips that can help you save more money and reach your goals.
+I want to share the strategies my family has used to consistently save half of our income for nearly a decade — even when we qualified as “low-income”!

-How to save 50% of your income
+How to save half of your income

 Let’s get real for a second.

-Say no to debt whenever possible
+#1.
+Say no to debt

 The idea of using money that you don’t have to buy things that you probably don’t need is pretty crazy if you think about it.

 Compare that to the average household income of $59,039 and you can see that most Americans are living far beyond their means.

 When debt is unavoidable, such as for college expenses, try and pay it off as soon as possible following graduation using the other methods listed below to save money quickly.

 I’m not talking about sports leagues here.